Class Action Against Diagnostic Testing Company Marks First COVID-19 Related Securities Suit of 2021

 Dani Alexis Ryskamp, J.D.

-A key part of her legal journey includes serving as the Executive Note Editor of the Michigan Telecommunications and Technology Law Review.
-Dani graduated with a J.D. from the University of Michigan Law School in 2007, after completing her B.A. in English, summa cum laude, in 2004.
-She is a member of the Michigan State Bar and the American Bar Association, reflecting her deep commitment to the legal profession.
+Dani Alexis Ryskamp, J.D., is a multifaceted legal professional with extensive experience in insurance defense, personal injury, and medical malpractice law.
+Her diverse background includes valuable internships in criminal defense, which have enriched her understanding of various legal sectors.
+She served as the Executive Note Editor of the Michigan Telecommunications and Technology Law Review, demonstrating a strong commitment to legal scholarship.
+Dani graduated with a J.D. from the University of Michigan Law School in 2007, following a summa cum laude B.A. in English from Ferris State University in 2004.
+She is an active member of the Michigan State Bar and the American Bar Association, reflecting her dedication to the legal profession.

-Currently, Dani Alexis has channeled her legal expertise into a successful career as a freelance writer and book critic, primarily focusing on the legal and literary markets.
-Her writing portfolio includes articles on diverse topics such as landmark settlements in medical negligence cases, jury awards in personal injury lawsuits, and analyses of legal trial tactics.
-Her work not only showcases her legal acumen but also her ability to communicate complex legal issues effectively to a wider audience.
-Dani's blend of legal practice experience and her prowess in legal writing positions her uniquely in the intersection of law and literature.
+Currently, Dani has channeled her legal expertise into a successful career as a freelance writer and book critic, primarily focusing on the legal and literary markets.
+Her writing portfolio encompasses a wide range of topics, including landmark settlements in medical negligence cases, jury awards in personal injury lawsuits, and analyses of legal trial tactics.
+Her work not only showcases her legal acumen but also her exceptional ability to communicate complex legal issues effectively to a broader audience.
+Dani's unique blend of legal practice experience and her prowess in legal writing positions her at the intersection of law and literature, allowing her to contribute meaningfully to both fields.

 background image